 Before the procedure of extraction, the teeth and the surrounding tissue will be numbed using a local anesthetic.
 The ones used to numb a tooth prior to having a tooth cavity filled.

 In addition, sedating medications is given depending on your condition.
 If nitrous oxide is used, you will be able to drive yourself home.
-If any other medication is given, you might need someone to drive you home from your clinic.
+If any other medication is given, you might need someone to drive you home from your dental clinic.

 Self Care After Wisdom Teeth Removal